 We drove to Puerto Vallarta from our home in central Mexico.
 On the way over, we stopped in Guadalajara.
 I’m thankful because that broke up the drive over two days and gave us a quick introduction to Mexico’s third largest city.
 I was even more thankful when it took us (a long) six hours to get from Guadalajara to Puerto Vallarta instead of the four hours we had anticipated.

 Next time, we want to fly.
 Or break up the drive over two days on both legs.
-Much of the road between Guadalajara and PV is over mountainous terrain.
+Much of the road between Guadalajara and Puerto Vallarta is over mountainous terrain.
 Add in crazy drivers. slow drivers, and accidents, it’s really wearing.
 And I wasn’t even driving!
-There is a new highway opening in 2018 that may help shorten the length of the drive, but we’ll see how that goes!

 Our Airbnb Experience